Esri/developer-support/web-js/search-widget-with-customized-geocoder-server/README.md

 ## Features

-* Shows how to use search widget to connect with customized geocode server
+* Shows how to use search widget to connect with custom geocoding service
-* Contains code showing how to combine search widget with locator to perform the search query on geocode server
+* Contains code showing how to combine search widget with locator to perform the search query on geocoding service

 NOTE: Feel free to update to this repo!